What HIPAA Cybersecurity Requirements Actually Demand

 OCR resolved over 30,000 HIPAA complaints in the decade through 2023 and has assessed penalties exceeding $135 million in that period.
 Enforcement actions consistently target the same failure patterns: no risk analysis, inadequate access controls, missing BAAs, and insufficient audit log review.
 The enforcement record is public and instructive — every resolution agreement OCR publishes describes the exact gaps that triggered the investigation.

 State attorneys general also have independent authority to bring HIPAA enforcement actions, creating a dual enforcement environment.
 Several states — California, New York, and Texas among them — have used this authority to pursue healthcare organizations for breaches affecting state residents.
+For how these requirements translate to a smaller clinical practice, our chiropractic cybersecurity resources cover practical application in a smaller clinical setting.

 Why This Matters